jdreaver/linux/Documentation/filesystems/relay.rst

 create_buf_file() is called once for each per-cpu buffer from relay_open() and allows the user to create the file which will be used to represent the corresponding channel buffer.
-The callback should return the dentry of the file created to represent the channel buffer. remove_buf_file() must also be defined; it's responsible for deleting the file(s) created in create_buf_file() and is called during relay_close().
+The callback should return the node of the file created to represent the channel buffer. remove_buf_file() must also be defined; it's responsible for deleting the file(s) created in create_buf_file() and is called during relay_close().